tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Add the crypto slot](Images/add-crypto-slot.png)

-Explain to the students that now the bot is configured to elicit the `crypto` slot; however, we need to modify the utterances to add a better dialog that includes the new slot.
+Explain to the students that now the bot is configured to elicit the `crypto` slot; however, we need to modify the utterances to add a better dialogue that includes the new slot.

 Modify the utterances to have the following "Sample utterances".